 Under this demonstration, CMS is participating in multi-payer reform initiatives that are currently being conducted by states to make advanced primary care practices more broadly available.
-The demonstration will evaluate whether advanced primary care practice will reduce unjustified utilization and expenditures, improve the safety, effectiveness, timeliness, and efficiency of health care, increase patient decision-making and increase the availability and delivery of care in underserved areas.
+The demonstration will evaluate whether advanced primary care practice will reduce unjustified utilization and expenditures, improve the safety, effectiveness, timeliness, and efficiency of health care.

 The Participating MAPCP

 The demonstration program pays a monthly care management fee for beneficiaries receiving primary care from advanced primary care (APC) practices.
 The care management fee is intended to cover care coordination, improved access, patient education and other services to support chronically ill patients.
 Additionally, each participating State will have mechanisms to offer APC practices community support and linkages to State health promotion and disease prevention initiatives.

 Medicare participation in three of the state’s programs (Vermont, New York, and Rhode Island) started July 1, 2011.
 Two additional states (North Carolina and Michigan) were effective October 1, 2011 and the three remaining states became operational January 1, 2012.
 Each state’s program was planned to be operational for 3 years.
 By the end of the three year demonstration approximately 1200 medical homes serving over 900,000 Medicare beneficiaries are expected to be participating.